STATEMENT OF FAITH

 We believe that at the time of Christ’s return, believers will be caught up to be with Him, prior to the seven years of tribulation.
 Following the tribulation, Christ will return with His saints to establish His thousand-year reign on the earth.
 This reign will be characterized by justice, righteousness, and peace, fulfilling the prophecies of the Old and New Testaments (Zechariah 14:4-11; Revelation 19:11-16, 20:1-6; Psalm 89:3-4).

 In summary, we believe that the return of Jesus Christ is a fundamental doctrine of the Christian faith, and that it is essential for believers to be ready for His imminent return.
 We also affirm that the return of Christ will be a literal, personal, visible, and premillennial event, and that it will occur before the seven years of tribulation.

 OUR ETERNAL STATE

-We believe that the souls of the redeemed are, at death, absent from the body and present with the Lord, where in conscious bliss they await the first resurrection, when spirit, soul, and body are reunited to be glorified forever with the Lord (Luke 23:43; Revelation 20:4-6; II Corinthians 5:8; Philippians 1:23, 3:21; I Thessalonians 4:16-17).
+We believe that at the point of physical death, the souls of the redeemed are absent from the body and present with the Lord.
+In conscious bliss, they await the first resurrection when spirit, soul, and body are reunited to be glorified forever with the Lord (Luke 23:43; Revelation 20:4-6; II Corinthians 5:8; Philippians 1:23, 3:21; I Thessalonians 4:16-17).

-We believe that the souls of unbelievers remain, after death, in conscious misery until the second resurrection, when with soul and body reunited they shall appear at the Great White Throne Judgment, and shall be cast into the Lake of Fire, not to be annihilated, but to suffer everlasting, conscious punishment (Luke 16:19-26; Matthew 25:41-46; II Thessalonians 1:7-9; Jude 6-7; Mark 9:43-48; Revelation 20:11-15).
+On the other hand, we believe that the souls of unbelievers remain in conscious misery after death until the second resurrection.
+At this point, their soul and body will be reunited, and they will appear at the Great White Throne Judgment.
+They will be cast into the Lake of Fire, where they will suffer everlasting, conscious punishment, rather than being annihilated (Luke 16:19-26; Matthew 25:41-46; II Thessalonians 1:7-9; Jude 6-7; Mark 9:43-48; Revelation 20:11-15).